9kunal/Qkart/README.md

 # Test

-1. Enter `karma start` into the base directory.
+1. Enter `npm test` into the base directory.
+Or you can enter `karma start` into the base directory.
 2. If chrome not installed then paste the link from console to the browser inorder to connect to Karma Server.

 # Notes